Vecchia Gaussian Processes: on probabilistic and statistical properties: Probabilistic properties

 By the linearity, $\tilde{Z}$ is also a centered GP with covariance function

 The process $\tilde{Z}$ can be regarded as the Gaussian process conditioned on the set $A$.
 We show below that it inherits several key properties of the mother Mat\'{e}rn process $Z$.
-Remarkably, these properties do not depend on the conditioning set $A$.
+Remarkably, these properties do not depend on the choice of the conditioning set $A$.

 \begin{lemma} Let $\tilde{K}(\cdot, \cdot)$ be the covariance function defined in (\ref{eq:K tilde}).
 Then $\tilde{K}(\cdot,\cdot)$ is $2\underline{\alpha}$ times differentiable on $\mathbb{R}^{2d}$ and for all $k\in\mathbb{N}^d$, $|k|\le\underline{\alpha}$, and $x_1,x_2\in\mathbb{R}^d$,